 - u tells the program to test the password with unzip before declaring it correct

-Using dictionary based attack is as easy as brute force attack
+2. Dictionary-based Attack: Using a dictionary-based attack is as easy as brute force attack

 $ fcrackzip -v -D -u -p /usr/share/dict/words secret.zip